 If you buy Class B Notes, you will not receive any principal payments until the Class A Notes have been repaid in full.
 In addition, you will not receive any interest payments on your Class B Notes on any payment date until the full amount of interest then payable on the Class A Notes has been paid or provided for in full.
-Interest on the Class B Notes will also be subordinated to principal payments on the Class A Notes if either (a) the maturity of the notes has been accelerated after an event of default or (b) credit losses erode the aggregate assets of the trust below the then-outstanding principal balance of the Class A Notes.
+Interest on the Class B Notes will also be subordinated to principal payments on the Class A Notes if (a) the maturity of the notes has been accelerated after an event of default, (b) credit losses erode the aggregate assets of the trust below the then-outstanding principal balance of the Class A Notes or (c) the applicable payment date is the final maturity date of a subclass of the Class A Notes.
 See "Description of the Notes-Payments of Principal" and "Servicing Matters-Distributions" for details of the priority rules that would apply in these circumstances.
-In addition, a failure to pay interest due on the Class B Notes will not constitute an event of default while the Class A Notes are outstanding.
+In addition, a failure to pay interest due on the Class B Notes will not constitute an event of